Union of the Centre (2002): Re-foundation

-Centre-right coalition
+Return to the centre-right coalition

 In the run-up of the 2018 general election, the UdC officially re-joined the centre-right coalition also at the national level, aiming at teaming up with other Christian-democratic parties, notably including the Union of Democrats for Europe (UDEUR), as well as the Italian Liberal Party (PLI) and Energies for Italy (EpI).
 Thus, the UdC joined Us with Italy (NcI), a pro-Berlusconi centrist electoral list formed by AP splinters (two groups, a Christian-democratic one led by Maurizio Lupi and a liberal one led by Enrico Costa), Direction Italy (DI), Civic Choice (SC), Act!, CP and the MpA, with the goal of reaching 3%, required to win seats from proportional lists under a new electoral law.
 NcI was later joined also by IdeA, UdC's partner in the Chamber of Deputies.
 In the election, the NcI obtained a mere 1.3% of the vote and the UdC had three senators elected from single-seat constituencies: De Poli, Paola Binetti and Antonio Saccone.
 Soon after the election, the party quit NcI and formed a pact with FI.

 In the run-up of the 2022 general election, the UdC first formed a joint list with Coraggio Italia (CI), then it was a founding member of Us Moderates (NM), a broader joint list within the centre-right coalition, along with CI, NcI and Italy in the Centre (IaC).

 In the run-up of the 2024 European Parliament election, the UdC joined forces with the League.

 In July 2025 Cesa stepped down from secretary after 20 years and the party's national council elected De Poli to succeed him.

+In the 2025 regional elections the party fielded its own lists in most regions, obtaining 1.9% of the vote and one elect in Marche, 1.7% and one elect in Veneto (62.0% in De Poli's hometown of Carmignano di Brenta, whose UdC's mayor, Eric Pasqualon, was elected), 1.3% in Calabria and 0.5% in Campania.